Proprioception: Fusimotor system

+Motor control

+In motor control, proprioceptors provide critical feedback to the central nervous system.
+Muscle spindles relay information regarding muscle stretch, Golgi tendon organs relay information regarding tendon force, and gamma motoneurons modulate muscle spindle feedback.
+Afferent signals from spindles and tendon organs are integrated in the spinal cord, which then output muscle activation commands to muscle via alpha motoneurons.
+Because muscle spindles and tendon organs exhibit burst-like activity in response to rapid stretch, they play a vital role in reflexive perturbation responses.
+In a simulation study, it has been shown that the controllability of a limb in response to a perturbation is significantly increased when utilizing muscle spindle and tendon organ feedback in conjunction.
+However, proprioceptive feedback is also critical in controlling steady movements.
+In one study, de-afferented mice were unable to walk as quickly as the control group, and showed some reduced activity in extensor muscles.
+It's also been shown in cats that disruption of feedback from muscle spindles impairs inter-joint coordination during ramp descent tasks.
+In a study on people with amputations, those with a higher degree of proprioceptive feedback from muscle spindles were able to better control the movement of a virtual limb.

 Anatomy

-Proprioception of the head stems from the muscles innervated by the trigeminal nerve, where the GSA fibers pass without synapsing in the trigeminal ganglion (first-order sensory neuron), reaching the mesencephalic tract and the mesencephalic nucleus of trigeminal nerve.
+Proprioception of the head stems from the muscles innervated by the trigeminal nerve, where the general somatic afferent fibers pass without synapsing in the trigeminal ganglion (first-order sensory neuron), reaching the mesencephalic tract and the mesencephalic nucleus of trigeminal nerve.
 Proprioception of limbs often occurs due to receptors in connective tissue near joints.

 Function

 Stability

 An important role for proprioception is to allow an animal to stabilize itself against perturbations.
 For instance, for a person to walk or stand upright, they must continuously monitor their posture and adjust muscle activity as needed to provide balance.
-Similarly, when walking on unfamiliar terrain or even tripping, the person must adjust the output of their muscles quickly based on estimated limb position and velocity.
-Proprioceptor reflex circuits are thought to play an important role to allow fast and unconscious execution of these behaviors, To make control of these behaviors efficient, proprioceptors are also thought to regulate reciprocal inhibition in muscles, leading to agonist-antagonist muscle pairs.
+Similarly, when walking on unfamiliar terrain, or even tripping, the person must adjust the output of their muscles quickly based on estimated limb position and velocity.
+Proprioceptor reflex circuits are thought to play an important role to allow fast and unconscious execution of these behaviors.
+To make control of these behaviors efficient, proprioceptors are also thought to regulate reciprocal inhibition in muscles, leading to agonist-antagonist muscle pairs.

 Planning and refining movements

-When planning complex movements such as reaching or grooming, animals must consider the current position and velocity of their limb and use it to adjust dynamics to target a final position.
-If the animal's estimate of their limb's initial position is wrong, this can lead to a deficiency in the movement.
+When planning complex movements such as reaching or grooming, an animal must consider the current position and velocity of its limb and use that information to adjust dynamics to target a final position.
+If the animal's estimate of its limb's initial position is wrong, then a deficiency in the movement can result.
 Furthermore, proprioception is crucial in refining the movement if it deviates from the trajectory.